OberstKrueger/www-oberstkrueger-com/report/appendices/bands-i-have-listened-to/index.md

 - Northern Kings
 - Omega Lithium
 - Orgy
+- Portishead
 - Rammstein
 - Slipknot
 - Static-X
 - System of a Down
+- t.A.T.u.
 - Tacere
-- t.A.T.u.
+- Tenacious D
 - The Fatman and Team Fat
+- The Grim Faeries
+- Theatres des Vampires
 - Tool
 - Trail of Tears
-- Portishead
-- Tenacious D
-- Theatres des Vampires
 - Violet Sun
 - We Are The Fallen
 - Within Temptation